oliviaellis65/docs/README.rst

 .. raw:: html

-   <span style="background-color:##E6A600; border-radius:8px; padding:4px 8px; font-weight:bold;">all_samples</span>
+   <p style="background-color: blue; color: white; font-weight:bold;">all_samples</p>

-: file path to an .h5ad object with gene expression data combined for all samples.
+file path to an .h5ad object with gene expression data combined for all samples.
 This can be an output from qc_scanpy.nf, or a used-supplied object (see requirements below).

 .. raw:: html